-Aaron's Department's online DBS, previously CRB, application service removes the printing and posting of standard paper forms.
-This is not only more environmentally friendly, but also significantly faster, allowing your applicants to get to work quicker.
+Aaron’s Department’s online CRB application service removes the printing and posting of standard CRB paper forms.
+This is not only more environmentally friendly but also significantly faster, allowing your applicants to get to work quicker.

-When you register (for free) with Aaron's Department, you will have full access to our fantastic support team.
-As we have been doing CRB and DBS checks for over 18 years, you can rest assured you and your application are in good hands.
+When you register (for free) with Aaron’s Department, you will have full access to our fantastic support team.
+As we have been doing CRB for over 18 years, you can rest assured you and your application are in good hands.